The Key Logistical Challenges of Last-mile Delivery & How To Solve Them

 Customers want their goods delivered as quickly, and as cheaply, as possible and retailers want this to be a reality on their end too.

-Throughout the last-mile, that means getting from point to point in as little time as possible, so there are a number of common challenges pertaining to route planning and optimisation that commonly hinder the efficiency of this process:
+Throughout the last-mile, that means getting from point to point in as little time as possible, so there are a number of common challenges pertaining to route planning and route optimisation that commonly hinder the efficiency of this process:

 • Planning routes manually (using paper delivery notes, excel spreadsheets, Google Maps etc) takes up a lot of time for logistics staff, which can be costly.